PalantirTools/palantir_mirror/README.md

     </p>
 </div>

-## Usage
+## Installation and Usage
-### Do this once
+### Preparations (Do this once)

 1. In the LOTRO Launcher by SSG go to Options
 2. Change the game client to 64-bit
 3. Download the current release from [here](https://github.com/PalantirTools/palantir_mirror/releases)
 4. Extract the bin.zip archive to wherever you like
+5. Start the game as usual
-5. In the graphics settings of LOTRO, set the 'graphics hardware level' to DirectX11
+6. In the graphics settings of LOTRO, set the 'graphics hardware level' to DirectX11

-### Do this every time you want to use the tools
+### Loading the mod

 1. Start the game as usual
 2. Go to deskop (e.g. press ALT+TAB)
 3. Go to the location where you extracted the bin.zip archive
-4. Start the `palantir.launcher.exe` that is part of this project in ADMIN mode
+4. Start the `palantir.launcher.exe` that is part of this project in **ADMIN** mode

 ## Keybindings
 Please unbind all actions from the Numpad on your keyboard as this project uses these keys for its own actions.